Invite others to collaborate in Pages on Mac

 Can make changes: People can edit and print the shared document.

-If you set access to “Only people you invite” (in step 2), you can change individual permission settings after you share the document.
+If you set access to “People you invite”, you can change the shared document’s settings after you share the document.

-Important: When you click Share, a link to the document (which includes its title) is created on iCloud.
+Important: The link to the document that’s created when you click Collaborate includes the document’s title.
 If the title or content of the document is confidential, make sure you ask recipients not to forward the link to anyone else.

 Invite more people